erinmaybach/jekyll-advance-pro/pages/about.md

 ---
 # This webpage is in developper mode

-We promise goo dthings are coming:)
+We promise good things are coming:)